-WASHplus is working with the Ministry of Health to pilot community-led total sanitation plus (CLTS+) interventions in Maai Mahiu division, Naivasha subcounty.
+WASHplus is working with the Ministry of Health to pilot community-led total sanitation plus (CLTS+) interventions in Maai Mahu Division, Naivasha subcounty.
 CLTS+ integrates the small doable action approach into a child health platform that includes CLTS activities.
-The plus component also includes a more focused emphasis on handwashing with soap and inclusive sanitation that focuses on the needs of the mobility challenged such as the elderly, physically challenged and children, groups whose unique needs are often not adequately addressed in CLTS programs.
+The plus component also includes a more focused emphasis on hand washing with soap and inclusive sanitation (focusing on the needs of the mobility challenged such as the elderly, physically challenged, and children), which is often not adequately integrated into CLTS programs.